tomhakdev/tomhakdev/README.md

 ### Hi there, I'm Tom! 👋

-I am a third-year computer engineer student at Queen's University interested in AI and entrepreneurship
+I am a third-year computer engineer student at Queen's University interested in emerging tech and the startup space.

 🌐 Connect with me on LinkedIn: https://www.linkedin.com/in/tomhaklai/